Zmoki/zmoki.xyz/README.md

-# Links of Zarema Khalilova
+# Personal Website of Zarema Khalilova

-Source code of website with actual links to social media profiles and content of Zarema Khalilova.
+Source code of personal website of Zarema Khalilova.